introlatin/introlatin.github.io/docs/03-homework/answer-key.md

 ***

 ## Homework 9 (Due W 2/15)

+### Part 1
+{: .no_toc }

+1. dux **nautārum** dormīvit.
+**eōrum**

+2. puer parvus **arbōrem** vīdit.
+**eam**

+3. pater omnia **matrī** dedit.
+**eī**

+4. **agricolae** multa fēcērunt.
+**eī** or **iī**

+5. agricolae **oppidum** relīquērunt.
+**id**

+### Part 2
+{: .no_toc }

+1. fīliae dōna eī dedērunt.
+**eī - personal - "The daughters gave gifts to him/her/it/them [singular]."**

+2. fīliae dōna sibi dedērunt.
+**sibi - reflexive - "The daughters gave gifts to themselves."**

+3. fīlius dōna sibi dedit.
+**sibi - reflexive - "The son gave gifts to himself."**

+4. vir uxōrem suam amāvit.
+**suam - reflexive - "The man loved his own wife."**

+5. vir uxōrem eius amāvit.
+**eius - personal - "The man loved his [i.e., someone else's!] wife."**

+***

 ## Homework 10 (Due R 2/16)

+### Part 1
+{: .no_toc }

+1. pater verba huius fīliī audīvit.
+**huius - masculine genitive singular - "The father heard the words of this son."**

+2. mater omnia fīliae illī dedit.
+**illī - feminine dative singular - "The mother gave everything to that daughter."**

+3. puella hunc taurum amāvit.
+**hunc - masculine accusative singular - "The girl loved this bull."**

+4. dux illōs mīsit.
+**illōs - masculine accusative plural - "The leader sent those men" or "The leader sent those people."**

+5. nauta hoc nōmen nōn audīvit.
+**hoc - neuter accusative singular - "The sailor did not hear this name."**

+### Part 2
+{: .no_toc }

+1. The farmers saw themselves.
+**agricolae sē vīdērunt.**

+2. The farmers saw the horses themselves.
+**agricolae equōs ipsōs vīdērunt.**

+3. The girl led that bull.
+**puella illum taurum duxit.**

+4. The girl led this bull.
+**puella hunc taurum duxit.**

+5. The woman did good things, but the man did bad things.
+The former slept, and the latter left the town.
+**fēmina bona fēcit, sed vir mala fēcit. illa dormīvit, et hic oppidum relīquit.**

+***

+## Homework 10.5

+**NOTE**: This is a practice homework assignment for your own personal edification to practice with prepositions and expressions of space and time and get instant feedback via the answer key.
+This is not a submittable assignment on Blackboard and it will not count towards your semester grade.

+1. equī ex agrīs cucurrērunt.
+**The horses ran out of the fields.** [ablative of place from which / motion away from]

+2. equī ūnām hōram cucurrērunt.
+**The horses ran for one hour.** [accusative of extent of time]

+3. equī ad agrōs cucurrērunt.
+**The horses ran towards the fields.** [accusative of place to which / motion toward]

+4. vir malum ducem prīmīs mensibus interfēcit.
+**The man killed the bad leader within the first months.** [ablative of time within which]

+* Note: While **prīmīs mensibus** can technically be an ablative of time when, keep in mind that the ablative of time when pinpoints a *specific* point in time at which the verbal action occurs.
+With a plural time word like **mensibus** and the length of time that it indicates, it makes more sense to take it here as an ablative of time within which.

+5. vir malum ducem prō templō interfēcit.
+**The man killed the bad leader in front of the temple.** [ablative of place in which / place where]

+6. vir malum ducem ultimā hōrā interfēcit.
+**The man killed the bad leader within the last hour.** [if **ultimā hōrā** is ablative of time within which]; ***or*** **The man killed the bad leader at the last hour.** [if **ultimā hōrā** is ablative of time when]

+* Note: While "hour" can indicate a range of time [and thus ablative of time within which is a legitimate interpretation], if you zoom out your timeline, you can consider an hour basically just one point on a timeline that spans months or years; thus, ablative of time when is also a legitimate interpretation, emphasizing that this was one action at one point in a long timeline.

+***

 ## Homework 11 (Due W 2/22)
 ## Homework 12 (Due R 2/23)
 ## Homework 13 (Due M 2/27)